 3. Don’t get caught up in living your life in the image of the world.
 It will never give you that sense of completion and true acceptance that you seek.
 Our sense of completeness comes from God ( Col 2:10).
 Only when we learn to rely on Jesus – truly rely on him – will we realize that we are fine the way we are.

 Please don’t misunderstand me: if you are engaging in harmful practices like smoking or self-hurt, you are not fine.
 In fact, anything that we do that is counterproductive to keeping our bodies as Jehovah’s temple – a living sacrifice unto him – goes against God’s desire for us.

-Jehovah wants us to respect our bodies and treat it properly.
+Jehovah wants us to respect our bodies and treat them properly.

 What he does not want is for us to hurt ourselves trying to fit into mankind’s sometimes impossible standard of beauty.
 He does not want us hating ourselves because we don’t fit in.

 4. Learn to see yourself as God sees you.
 God has a complete picture of us.
 He sees everything, not just the physical I Sam 16:7.
 We are fearfully and wonderfully made.
 Yes, I know you’ve heard that verse quoted more times than you can remember… but what does it really mean?
 It means you’re no accident of nature.
 A bunch of gases or cells did not “accidentally” collide and voila!
 You appeared.

 There is a God who thought about who he wanted t make.
 He thought about the color of your eyes.
 The exact tone and shade of your skin.
 He planned the way your features would appear in your face.
 He designed the texture of your hair.
 None of your physical traits come as a surprise to him.

 Does he want us to learn to take care of our bodies by giving it the proper nourishment and right amount of exercise?
 Yes.
 He designed our bodies and wants us to be in tip-top shape.
 Does he love us any less because we don’t?
 Absolutely not.